CelestialBoon/celestialboon.github.io/docs/lovemancy/2018-08-03-universe-days-of-i-am.md

 ## Personal Lessons

 Through my own experience in the days that followed conception, such an experiment has given me some of the most marked manifestations of sovereignity, of the **I AM**, that I've encountered in my adventures in the worlds of form.
-The cognition that we are not just simply *at* the center of our local Universe; we *are* the center of our local Universe, and the presence of the One Creator within it.
+The cognition that we are not just simply AT the center of our local Universe; *we are the center of our local Universe, and the presence of the One Creator within it*.

 A communication channel like this allows greater feedback than most other options I have; it is an incredible buffer to some very useful realizations that I had.
 I could still do a whole lot better than this since I have much to work on mental communication, but oh well; all things in time.